Frequently Asked Questions

 4 / I need to replace my septic system or install a new one.
 Where do I start?

 We have a Permit Specialist on staff who can help you through this process.
-The first step is taking property measurements, mapping out your current system (if applicable), drawing up a site plan, excavating a test hole to determine what type of septic system the Public Health Department will approve for your property, and submitting a septic permit to the Okanogan County Public Health Department.
+The first step is taking property measurements, mapping out your current system (if applicable), drawing up a site plan, excavating a test hole to determine what type of septic system the Public Health Department will approve for your property, and submitting a septic permit to the County Public Health Department.
+Each county has different requirements for their permitting process.

 5 / How much will a new septic system cost and how long does it take to install?